 - If they wish to receive palliative care and/or hospice care

 Why end-of-life conversations are so important

-Too many people are dying in a way they wouldn’t choose and too many of their family feel guilty and unsure about their wishes.
+Too many people are dying in ways they wouldn’t choose and too many family members are unsure and stressed about making choices on the person’s behalf.

-We found a great website called The Conversation Project.
-It’s a non-profit organization that’s dedicated to helping people talk about their wishes for end-of-life care.
+The Conversation Project is a non-profit organization that’s dedicated to helping people talk about their wishes for end-of-life care.

-- It helps you think through your feelings and concerns before you even start talking with your older adult.
+- Helps you think through your feelings and concerns before you even start talking with your older adult

-- Concrete examples show how to break the ice and initiate an end-of-life conversation
+- Shows how to break the ice and initiate an end-of-life conversation with useful examples

-- Simple questions about end-of-life options help you and your older adult think through important aspects of care
+- Helps you and your older adult think through important aspects of care with simple questions about end-of-life options

 Recommended for you:

 - What Is a Living Will and Why Do Seniors Need One?

 - The Five Wishes Living Will Makes It Easier to Plan for End-of-Life